woocart/eu-vat-b2b-taxes/docs/README.md

 <img src="images/tax-b2b.png" alt="Tax Handling for B2B">

-- **B2B Sales** - When enabled (for either EU Store or Non-EU Store), this option adds an option in the checkout form for making the purchase as a Business Entity.
-When the visitor clicks the B2B option in the checkout form, an additional Tax ID field opens for entering the Business Tax ID.
-Make sure to click Save at the bottom of the page after checking the enable box.
+- **B2B Sales** - Enable this option (for either EU Store or Non-EU Store) to add a checkbox for businesses to the checkout form.
+When the visitor clicks the option in the checkout form, an additional Tax ID field opens for entering the Business Tax ID.

 - **Tax ID field required for B2B** - Enabling this option makes it mandatory for all B2B customers to provide a Business Tax ID.
+By default it is required.

 - **B2B sales in the home country** - Whether B2B sales in the home country are taxed or not.
+By default it is charged.

 - **B2B sales in the EU when VIES/VAT ID is provided** - Whether B2B sales in EU are taxed or not.
+By default it is not charged.
 This option is disabled if you chose the Non-EU Store in the first dropdown.

 - **B2B sales outside the country** - Whether B2B sales outside the home country and EU are taxed or not.
 For example: selling from Germany to the USA.
+By default it is not charged.

 ### Digital Goods (B2C - EU)

 This part of the plugin handles taxes for [Digital Goods](https://quaderno.io/resources/eu-vat-guide/) for consumers when selling to the EU.
+This option has no impact on the B2B transactions.

 <img src="images/tax-b2c-digital.png" alt="Digital Goods (B2C)">

+For this to work properly, you need to go through two steps.

-- **EU Tax Handling for Digital Goods** - If you plan on selling Digital Goods in or into the EU, enable this option.
-Make sure to click Save at the bottom of the page.
-It's advised you use the next option ot import tax rates for Digital Goods.
+- **EU Tax Handling for Digital Goods** - Click to enable Digital Goods tax.
+Use the next option to import tax rates.

-- **Import tax rates for all EU countries and create tax class Digital Goods** - Clicking this option imports tax rates for all EU countries (standard VAT rate) and creates a tax class Digital Goods.
-You must choose this tax class to all the digital goods in your store to make the proper tax calculations.
-Digital Goods are charged the customer's country standard VAT rate.
+- **Import tax rates for all EU countries and create tax class Digital Goods** - Click to import standard VAT rates for all EU countries and create a tax class Digital Goods.
+You must assign this tax class to all digital goods in your store.
+Digital goods are charged the customer's country tax rate.

 ### Distance Selling (B2C - EU)

 This part of the plugin handles taxes for Digital Selling for Consumers.
 As a store owner, you will need to register for EU VAT ID in countries where you reach [Distance Selling EU Tax thresholds](https://www.vatlive.com/eu-vat-rules/distance-selling/distance-selling-eu-vat-thresholds/).
+This option has no impact on the B2B transactions.

 <img src="images/tax-b2c-distance.png" alt="Distance Selling (B2C)">

 For this to work properly, you need to go through three steps.

-- **Enable EU VAT Handling for Distance Selling** - Enabling this option will allow you to collect taxes on transactions done via countries which fall under the "Distance Selling" category.
-You will be responsible for specifying the countries for this category in the next option.
-Only the countries added will be applicable for tax calculation at the time of checkout.
-Also, this option has no impact on the B2B transactions.
+- **Enable EU VAT Handling for Distance Selling** - Enable to collect local taxes in specific countries.
+Choose the countries for this category in the next option.

-- **Select countries for which you would like to import tax rates** - Add countries to this multi-select option box whose tax rates you would like to import.
+- **Select countries for which you would like to import tax rates** - Add countries whose tax rates you would like to import.

-- **Import tax rates for specific EU countries** - Clicking this option imports tax rates for all EU countries added to the above option.
-Any country added outside of EU will be ignored by this option and only taxes for countries which fall within EU will be imported.
+- **Import tax rates for specific EU countries** - Click to import tax rates for all EU countries selected in the above option.

 ## Reports